 Leadership Overview

-Maniilaq Association has 4 executives leading key functions including strategy, operations, finance, and clinical services.
+Maniilaq Association has 5 executives leading key functions including strategy, information technology, financial management, administrative operations, and medical services.

 Leadership Roles at Maniilaq Association